belgianmobileid/doc/_OIDC/confirmation.md

 </table>

 We currently support the following HTML tags in the Free Text template: - < b > - < i > - < u > - < br >.
 Tags that are not rendered are ignored.
 The free text template can contain up to 7500 characters.
+We also only support the following character set: https://en.wikipedia.org/wiki/ISO/IEC_8859-15

 ## Mapping the user